snakewizardd/dda_scaffold/docs/research/discoveries.md

-# The 6 Core Formulations: Modeling Psychological Agency
+# The 6 Core Formulations: Modeling Cognitive Dynamics

 > **"Inverting the relationship between surprise and exploration."**

-**Status**: Validated Experimental Results (Iteration 3)
+**Status**: Empirically Tested Results (Iteration 3)
 **Researcher**: [snakewizardd](https://github.com/snakewizardd)
 **Foundation**: Built upon the [Microsoft ExACT](https://github.com/microsoft/ExACT) framework architecture.

 ---

-## The Core Thesis
+> [!NOTE]
+> **DDA-X** represents the synthesis of two distinct components:
+> 1.  **DDA Theory**: Over one year of independent research into the mathematical modeling of cognitive dynamics—specifically the **inverse relationship** between prediction error and exploration.
+> 2.  **ExACT Architecture**: The industrial-grade engineering framework (MCTS, reflection loops, search patterns) from Microsoft Azure Foundry Labs.
+>
+> The six formulations below represent the mathematical models resulting from this synthesis.

+---

 Current AI lacks persistent internal state that influences behavior across contexts.
 DDA-X introduces the concept of **Cognitive Geometry**: defining an agent not by its prompt, but by its **Attractor Field** in a high-dimensional state space.
-This leads to six core formulations that bridge parameters and psychological dynamics.
+This leads to six core formulations that bridge parameter control and behavioral dynamics.

 ---